 Text-to-Speech creates raw audio data of natural, human speech.
 That is, it creates audio that sounds like a person talking.
 When you send a synthesis request to Text-to-Speech, you must specify a voice that 'speaks' the words.

-The Cloud Text-to-Speech API also offers a group of premium voices generated using a WaveNet model, the same technology used to produce speech for Google Assistant, Google Search, and Google Translate.
+The Text-to-Speech API also offers a group of premium voices generated using a WaveNet model, the same technology used to produce speech for Google Assistant, Google Search, and Google Translate.
 WaveNet technology provides more than just a series of synthetic voices: it represents a new way of creating synthetic speech.

 A WaveNet generates speech that sounds more natural than other text-to-speech systems.
 It synthesizes speech with more human-like emphasis and inflection on syllables, phonemes, and words.
-On average, a WaveNet produces speech audio that people prefer over other text-to-speech technologies.

 Unlike most other text-to-speech systems, a WaveNet model creates raw audio waveforms from scratch.
 The model uses a neural network that has been trained using a large volume of speech samples.
 During training, the network extracts the underlying structure of the speech, such as which tones follow each other and what a realistic speech waveform looks like.
 When given a text input, the trained WaveNet model can generate the corresponding speech waveforms from scratch, one sample at a time, with up to 24,000 samples per second and seamless transitions between the individual sounds.